Skip to content

 Q1.
 What is a Finite State Machine?

-A. A finite state machine is another name for a finite automaton.
+A finite state machine is another name for a finite automaton.

 For a pure mathematician’s point of view, see the more detailed explanation in the books [S1][S2][S3].

-When a system functions by passing through various situations, known as states, in which the rules for passing from each state to any other are well defined, then the system can be modelled as a finite state machine (FSM).
+When a system functions by passing through various situations, known as states, in which the rules for passing from each state to any other are well-defined, then the system can be modelled as a finite state machine (FSM).
 For each state there will be one or more new states, to which the system can pass, on defined conditions.
 These, in a real-time or embedded control system, will often be stimuli or events from external causes, but that is not always true: perhaps an internal timer has expired, for example.

 The simplest sort of finite state machine, if built in hardware, might be something like a 4-bit binary counter.
 Taking the state as the settings of the 4 bits of the counter, i.e. 4 flip-flops, and assigning hexadecimal codes to them, the initial state might well be “0” and, on receiving an event trigger, the counter will progress to states “1”, “2”, “3” etc. up to “F”.
 A reset demand would force the counter to go to state “0”.